jcu/cookbook/README.md

 <script src="https://cdn.jcu.edu.au/cookbook/3.0/js/bootstrap.min.js"></script>
 ```

-Refer to the official User Documentation links above for how to build pages
+Refer to the official [User documentation](#user-content-user-documentation)
-using Bootstap.
+links above for how to build pages using Bootstap.

 ### Resources